dashframework/dashing/sass/modules/forms/README.md

 </form>
 ```

->**Note**: When filling out a form, users will often be focused on the particular input they're focused on.
+>**Note**: When filling out a form, users will often be focused on the particular input they're working on.
 For this reason, error messages should be inline with the current form.
 This will ensure the error will be clearly displayed to the user.

-### Placing labels within inputs

-Don't do it.

 ### Custom Checkboxes